neoclide/coc-tsserver/Readme.md

 - Rename imports on file rename.
 - Search for workspace symbols.

-Tsserver module is resolved from local workspace, if not found, bundled tsserver module would be used.
+Tsserver module is resolved from your local workspace.
+If it's not found, the bundled tsserver module will be used.

 ## Configuration options